 - We will not be sending staff or volunteers to meetings, conferences, or other Oregon PSR-related activities that require travel or involve being in close physical contact with others.
 This is both to protect our staff from contracting the virus as well as to protect others from transmission, as it appears that people with no symptoms can be carriers of the disease.

-- Per current public health guidelines, we encourage everyone to wash hands regularly and thoroughly, refrain from shaking hands, and do not go out in public if you have a fever or cough.
+- Per current public health guidelines, we encourage everyone to wear a cloth mask, physically distance, wash hands regularly and thoroughly, refrain from shaking hands, and do not go out in public if you have a fever, cough or any other symptoms.
 If you are feeling ill, contact your healthcare provider.

 - Remember that disease knows no nationality: Asian Americans have been experiencing discrimination during the outbreak.
 We urge all to resist baseless fear and xenophobia, support Asian communities, and if you are in the Portland area, please report hate incidents to Portland United Against Hate.